UCT mourns death of health economics pioneer

 UCT's Kaplan Centre to host conference with world renowned scholars on Holocaust Scholarship

-A panel discussion on "Nazism and the Holocaust: Intersections with the South African Experience" will be one of the key events of a three-day conference hosted by the Kaplan Centre at the University of Cape Town in association with the South African Holocaust & Genocide Foundation.
+A panel discussion on "Nazism and the Holocaust: Intersections with the South African Experience" will be one of the key events of a 3-day conference hosted by the Kaplan Centre at the University of Cape Town in association with the South African Holocaust & Genocide Foundation.
 The international conference will explore aspects of Holocaust historiography.

 Nurses as effective as doctors in treating HIV patients

 Nurse-centred care of HIV patients can be just as safe and effective as care delivered by doctors and has a number of specific health benefits, according to a new study led by the University of Cape Town (UCT) and University of East Anglia (UEA).

 The Centre for Higher Education Development (CHED) at the University of Cape Town will present the Stella Clark Teachers' Award to Mr Phuti Ramarope of Sinthumule Secondary School in Tshilwavhusiku, Limpopo, on Monday, 13 August 2012 at 12:30.

 UCT expert to speak on Economics and Transformation: Measurement, Models, Maths and Myths

 Professor Martin Wittenberg of the School of Economics at the University of Cape Town will speak on "Economics and Transformation: Measurement, Models, Maths and Myths" on Wednesday, 8 August 2012, at 17:30.